yukaitung/lgdxrobot-docs/content/cloud/setup/configuation.md

 weight: 3
 ---

 Below are the configurations for the API, the UI, and the Worker.
-Most of the configuations are setting the connection to other services, so you need the creditials of the services below.
+Most of the configurations involve setting up connections to external services, so you will need the credentials for the following services:

-* PostgreSQL
+- PostgreSQL
-* RabbitMQ
+- RabbitMQ
-* SFTP
+- SFTP

-For the screts, refer to the [Official Documentation](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) on how to create the secrets.
+For managing secrets securely, please refer to the [Official Documentation](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) on how to create and handle secrets in your environment.

-To obtain the Thumbprint
+## Useful Commands

+Obtain the Certificate Thumbprint:

 ```bash
 openssl x509 -in /path/to/certificate.crt -noout -fingerprint -sha1 | sed 's/://g'
 ```

-To obtain the serial number
+This will output the SHA-1 fingerprint (thumbprint) of the certificate, with colons removed.

+Obtain the Certificate Serial Number:

 ```bash
 openssl x509 -in /path/to/certificate.crt -noout -serial
 ```

+This outputs the serial number of the certificate.

 ## 1. LGDXRobotCloud.API